bem/bem-components/common.blocks/attach/attach.en.md

 Type: `String`.

-Specifies a text message when a file is not selected.
+Specifies the text message when the file is not selected.

 ```js
 {